kayhannay/efalive_docker/README.md

 * [efa](http://efa.nmichael.de/) - the rowing and canoeing log book software

 ##Requirements
 You need to have Docker installed on your system.
+To develop and build an efaLive image, you need to clone the efaLive Docker, efaLive CD, efaLive and efa 2 projects to some directory on your PC.
+This directory is used later on for the Docker container.

 ##How to build
-Change to the project directory and run the following command:
+Change to the efaLive Docker project directory and run the following command:

 ```shell
 docker build -t efalive/efalive-dev:jessie .